Eating Oranges During Pregnancy – Is It Safe?

 If you are craving oranges during pregnancy, it means that your body requires vitamin C, which is found in citrus fruits and supports your baby’s bones, teeth and other vital tissues.

 Drinking Orange Juice During Pregnancy

-Pasteurized orange juice without any additives and preservatives is a great option to include in daily pregnancy diet.
+Pasteurised orange juice without any additives and preservatives is a great option to include in a daily pregnancy diet.
+You can have up to two glasses of orange juice during pregnancy daily.
 You can have up to two glasses of orange juice daily.
 Being a rich source of calcium, pasteurized orange juice can help strengthen your bones.
 If you are lactose-intolerant, you can drink fortified orange juice as it is a good substitute for milk and can help cure morning sickness.
 You could also squeeze juice from fresh oranges and enjoy a fresh drink.
 But try not to add too much sugar as it could increase your glucose levels.